-The term dry-eye syndrome (DES) refers to a number of different conditions, all of which are characterized by inadequate lubrication of the surface of the eye.
+The term dry-eye disease, or dry eye syndrome (DES), refers to a number of different conditions, all of which are characterized by inadequate lubrication of the surface of the eye.

-Usually inadequate lubrication is caused by a deficiency of one or more of the tear-film layers (there are three of them: the aqueous, the mucin and the lipid layer).
+Usually inadequate lubrication of the ocular surface is caused by a deficiency of one or more of the tear-film layers (there are three of them: the aqueous, the mucin and the lipid layer).
 There are two glands involved the production and regulation of tears.
 The lacrimal gland is responsible for tear production and the meibomian gland is responsible for the lipid layer which is critical for the stability of the tear film.
 If these glands are are not working properly, the eyes dry out.

 Surprisingly, dry eye syndrome can also lead to excessively watery eyes due to tears lacking the proper balance of mucous, water, and oil to coat the eyes properly.
 Chronic dry eye can lead to damage of the eye’s surface, an increased risk of eye infections, and eventually, the inability to produce tears.
 Left untreated, severe forms of dry eye can even damage your vision.